MediaMath/lambda-cron/README.md

 ### Lambda task

-It invokes and AWS lambda functions.
+It invokes an AWS lambda functions.
 The task definition must contains following keys

 * **FunctionName**: Name of the lambda function to invoke (string)